JimmyK1995/zetland-case/README.md

 Animations: Allocate time for incorporating animations to enhance the user interface's fluidity.

 Test-Driven Development (TDD): In a larger project, I'd adopt TDD practices, writing unit and integration tests before the actual code implementation.
+I would throughouly write tests for components and pages.

 API keys: Stored more secure.

 Pexels Data Fetching Improvements: Enhance the keyword API or explore alternatives.
 Implement a mechanism to filter out overly niche keywords by checking the number of available photos.
 If below a threshold, switch to a more general keyword.
-Console warnings Largest Contentful Paint.
+Find a way to fix Console warnings Largest Contentful Paint.
+With more time, I would probably find a better API to target topics, or try to code my own, but for this project it was a fun way of not using generic stock photos 100% unrelated to the randomly generated article topics - Even though the stock photos generated often are... pretty random.

 Alternative Case Idea for Zetland:
 To enhance Zetland's product, consider integrating two additional steps into the onboarding process: